hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/cto_language.md

 3. The identifier of the instance being referenced

 Hence a relationship could be to:
-    org.acme.Vehicle#123456
+    org.example.Vehicle#123456

-This would be a relationship to the Vehicle type declared in the org.acme namespace with the identifier 123456.
+This would be a relationship to the Vehicle type declared in the org.example namespace with the identifier 123456.

 Relationships are unidirectional and deletes do not cascade, ie. removing the relationship has no impact on the thing that is being pointed to.
 Removing the thing being pointed to does not invalidate the relationship.